 - Title: Raland J. Brunson v.
 Alma S. Adams, et al.

-- Filed: United States District Court for the District of Utah
+- Filed: United States District Court in the District of Utah

 Parties Involved

-- Plaintiff: Raland J. Brunson and his brothers, all of whom are private citizens.
+- Plaintiff: The people bringing the case are Raland J. Brunson and his brothers.
+They are all private citizens.

-- Defendants: President Joe Biden, Vice President Kamala Harris, former Vice President Mike Pence, 291 U.S. Representatives, and 94 U.S. Senators.
+- Defendants: The people named in this case are President Joe Biden, Vice President Kamala Harris, former Vice President Mike Pence, along with 291 U.S. Representatives and 94 U.S. Senators.

 Claims and Allegations